the District of Columbia the 51st State!

 and put forth a resolution in support of D.C. statehood, which social studies teachers across America unanimously passed.

-SUPER-DELEGATE: I used my status as a super-delegate to the Democratic National Conventions to get presidential candidates Barack Obama and Hillary Clinton to agree to support D.C. statehood.
+SUPER-DELEGATE: I used my status as a super-delegate to the Democratic National Conventions to get presidential candidates Barack Obama, Hillary Clinton and Joe Biden to agree to support D.C. statehood.

-STATEHOOD NO OTHER WAY (NOW) FOUNDATION: I created StatehoodNOW.org to help fund my work on D.C. statehood.
+STATEHOOD NO OTHER WAY (NOW) FOUNDATION: I created StatehoodNOW.org to help fund my work on D.C. statehood, which is seriously underfunded.

 TEACH DEMOCRACY: I created the website TeachDemocracy.net to teach students, nationwide, about D.C. statehood and provide information to educators to use this issue as part of their civics curriculum.